-"Thirty-two hours later I started having strokes," he said.
+"Thirty-two hours later I started having strokes," Sekora said.
 "I lost the ability to walk."

 This warrior would not surrender.

 "I spent a year in Walter Reed.
-I had to learn to walk and talk, use my arm," said Sekora.
+I had to learn to walk and talk, use my arm," Sekora said.